On Intelligence And Russian Hacking, Are Trump And His Team Missing The Point?

 Maybe Trump began some acceptance of this Friday.
 He also told the Times, "With all that being said, I don't want countries to be hacking our country."

-Let's see how Trump responds after his intelligence briefing Friday, because right now, he and the country are in the very strange position of having an incoming American president who, it seems, would rather believe adversaries than American intelligence when it contradicts his predisposed view.
+Trump said he had "tremendous respect" for the intelligence community, but right now, the country is in the very strange position of having an incoming American president who, it seems, would rather believe adversaries than American intelligence when it contradicts his predisposed view — or is in line with his domestic political opponents.